ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 - One credential using ECDSA with curve P-256 for method 3.
 - One credential using X25519 for method 3.

-To allow RS and C to distinguish between which authentication credential to use, RS should associate one audience with each authentication credential.
-That is, RS should belong to one audience for each of its authentication credentials.
+To allow RS and C to distinguish between which authentication credential to use, a different audience pertaining to RS should be associated with each authentication credential.
+That is, RS should belong to a different audience for each of its authentication credentials.

 When C requests an access token from AS (see {{c-as}}), it specifies an audience corresponding to an authentication credential of RS that is compatible with the authentication credential of C specified in the access token request.
 This means that, prior to requesting an access token, C has to determine which EDHOC cipher suites and methods RS supports and the corresponding audience values.
 The discovery of RS' capabilities can rely on pre-configuration or on mechanisms defined in {{I-D.ietf-lake-app-profiles}}.
 The knowledge of audience values can be pre-configured.